June 2, 2019 Fly-In Charity Breakfast at Stratford airport was a most enjoyable event

 You could walk literally for kilometre after kilometre along the shore in those days and encounter nary a trace of civilization.
 All you saw was the shore, the water, and the edge of a rain forest.
-A message appeared to come through to me, from somewhere way up high (I used to get such insights from time to time, in the hippie days), that commanded me: “Let this image be seared in your memory.
+A thought occurred to me: “Let this image be seared in your memory.
 Carry it with you forever.
 This was what the entire globe was like, not that long ago.
 Remember this moment always.”

 Which I have done.

 The sight of the small helicopter at the Stratford airport fly-in charity event also prompted me to think at once of the Vietnam War, a topic that I’ve written about at some length in previous posts.

 When I was a teacher working with the Peel District School Board, I once attended a presentation at the Living Arts Centre in Mississauga.
 The occasion was a professional activities day, as the day was called.
 Large numbers of teachers were gathered together that day to hear a talk by a researcher who specialized in stress disorders and related topics.